The collegewide doctor of philosophy degree in the College of Communication & Information Sciences is designed to:

 The student must demonstrate, through written and oral components, a capacity to understand, synthesize, and apply theory and research techniques in communication and information sciences, as well as demonstrate knowledge of the pertinent literature, issues, and recent advances in the student’s concentration or focused area of study and cognate area of study.
 In other words, the examination must cover the student’s (1) theory core, (2) research methodology core, (3) concentration or focused area of study, and (4) cognate area.

-Preliminary examination questions that are assigned as “in-house” are closed book—meaning students must answer those questions on campus without reference material or internet access.
+Comprehensive examination questions that are assigned as “in-house” are closed book—meaning students must answer those questions on campus without reference material or internet access.
 No individual “in-house” examination question can exceed 4 hours, and the total time assigned for “in-house” examination questions cannot exceed 16 hours.

 Admission to Candidacy Requirements